johnjago/johnjago.com/src/blog/content/2020-06-13-book-recommendations.md

 I use to keep track of book I've read.
 It's like Goodreads but without the bloat.
 I made a rule for myself that I would only list books that I would recommend to others, so that keeping track of the books wouldn't become a chore.

-## What does it mean to recommend a book?

 I thought about the context in which I read these books, and how these books seem amazing to me, full of insight.
 This context, however, only makes sense